-I’ve always liked this track, in particular the moments when Brecker plays ‘outside’.
+I’ve always liked this track, in particular the moments when Brecker plays ‘outside’ the usual implied notes of a chord.
 There are two such sections in the first minute and a half of the piece, and it’s these two passages that I’d like to look at.

 Firstly, let’s have a look at the score of the first 40 bars of the track (transcribed by Wayne Ledbetter):

 Now, bear in mind that this is the Tenor horn part written in Bb, so although it looks like we are firmly in A (mixolydian) the recording is in G. However, for convenience sake, I’ll talk about the music as if it were in A, as this makes it easier.
 Though I hope you don’t have perfect pitch as this will mess with your mind some…

 At 1:13 on YouTube, or bar.19 of the transcription, we encounter our first instance of Brecker taking the reel ‘outside’:

 This brief sojourn into chromaticism, prepares us for the longer 4 bar phrase that is about to come.
 But what does Brecker do here?